COVID-19 LA County Response Fund

 Location of project: Los Angeles County, California

 About this funder:

 Since its discovery in December 2019, the global novel coronavirus (COVID-19) outbreak has rapidly evolved and expanded across our region.
 COVID-19 has since spread into over 100 countries—including the United States, killing several thousands of people.

 On March 11, 2020, the World Health Organization officially named this outbreak a pandemic.
 COVID-19 cases continue to mount across LA County.
 Government officials are taking sweeping measures to halt the spread of the virus by closing schools and colleges, delaying travel, cancelling events and enacting social distancing policies.

 California Community Foundation (CCF) launched the COVID-19 LA County Response Fund to address the immediate and emerging needs of our region’s most vulnerable residents—from hardship relief to long-term recovery.
 This fund will support community needs identified by our partners in health, housing, education and immigration, and will aid impacted individuals through our Pass it Along Fund.
 CCF is a community foundation and our community is Los Angeles County.
 By being responsive during times of uncertainty, we embrace our leadership role to respond to the evolving needs of our diverse residents.

-The fund will make grants on a rolling basis addressing emerging needs in the community with an initial focus on education, health, homelessness and individual assistance through our nonprofit partners:
+The fund continues to distribute grants on a rolling basis addressing emerging needs in the community with a focus on education, health, homelessness, and individual hardship assistance through our nonprofit partners.
+Examples include:

 - Hardship Assistance – Grants supported nonprofit partners to make aid available to help individuals and families address an immediate, emergency.
 CCF is supporting dozens of community-based partners to administer this assistance, often aligned with case-management and other services, though its Pass It Along (PIA) Program, RUSH Fund for college students and additional nonprofits serving vulnerable communities throughout LA County.